Overview of Our School

 The First 12 Months: Leadership Priorities

-The overall priorities for the first year for the CRFO are to:
+The overall priorities for the first year for the MGO are to:

-- Build a highly productive portfolio of corporate and foundation donors and prospects in collaboration with the Chief Advancement Officer;
+- Build a highly productive portfolio of major donors and prospects in collaboration with the Chief Advancement Officer.

-- Develop and execute strategic initiatives for each corporation, foundation and government agency prospect/funder including cultivation and solicitation strategies and ongoing stewardship;
+- Develop and execute strategic initiatives for each prospect/funder including cultivation and solicitation strategies and ongoing stewardship.

-- Create a comprehensive plan to meet established metrics including meaningful interactions, proposals, and solicitations and closing goals;
+- Create a comprehensive plan to meet established metrics including meaningful interactions, solicitations and closing goals.

-- Work collaboratively with the CBOBS development team to build a culture of philanthropy that enhances the financial resourcing of the organization for the short-and long-term; and
+- Work collaboratively with the CBOBS development team to build a culture of philanthropy that enhances the financial resourcing of the organization for the short-and long-term.

-- Provide recommendations on and assist in development of collateral materials for the corporate and foundation fundraising program.
+- Provide recommendations on and assist in development of collateral materials for the major gifts program.

-- Bachelor’s degree from an accredited educational institution plus seven (7) years of relevant work experience or the equivalent in education, training and experience.
+- Bachelor’s degree from an accredited educational institution plus 5 years of front-line fundraising experience or the equivalent in education, training and experience.